thomasballinger/rlundo/readme.md

     ln -s libreadline.6.3.dylib libedit.3.dylib
     $ DYLD_LIBRARY_PATH=. ./test.out

-racket seems to work with this approach (but right now is segfaulting)
+racket seems to work with this approach (but right now is segfaulting on osx)

 ##License